invidtiv/jcorp-nomad/README.md

 **Sorry for the delay.** This update took longer than expected while I worked through reliability issues with the new indexing system, it’s a lot of moving parts.
 There are still improvements planned, but the core features are usable and ready for testing.
 I plan to have yall mess around with this version and make individual feature updates based on your ideas.
 This is the version I plan to call "complete" so I will not be making any major overhaul updates for awhile, going to focus on smaller frontend stuff.

+**As a note you MUST re-index from the admin panel as soon as you get this version set up, it wont index automaticly, I may add a check for media.json, but have not done so yet.**

 ### Highlights

 - **New indexing system**